neam/dna-project-base-rest-api/README.md

 ### Running tests locally

+#### Using the _test.sh script

+Note: To run the tests, you need to have a selenium server running locally (see below in readme).

+All tests can be run in sequence (for both clean-db and user-generated) by running the `_test.sh` script:

+    tests/_test.sh

+It will default to `COVERAGE=full`.
+To override, set the COVERAGE env var before running the script, for instance:

+    export COVERAGE=basic
+    tests/_test.sh

+#### Step-by-step

+This section is relevant when the `_test.sh` script doesn't work as expected, or when you want to run only certain parts of the tests.

-First, decide whether or not to run tests against a clean database or with user generated data:
+First, decide whether or not to run tests against a clean database or with user generated data (to run against both, the routine below needs to be run twice):

     export DATA=clean-db
     OR